 More information, with leaflets to download about the regulations and the types of injuries, diseases and dangerous occurrences you must report is available from the Health & Safety Executive (HSE).

 If you need to report an accident, you can telephone, complete a report online or download a form.
 Reportable accidents must have occurred 'arising out of or in connection with work'.
-The criteria for reporting an accident that happens to someone who is not at work (ie. a member of the public) must satisfy both of the following:
+The criteria for reporting an accident that happens to someone who is not at work (that is a member of the public) must satisfy both of the following:

 - The person involved is killed or taken to hospital; and

 - The accident arises out of or in connection with work which includes the following three points:

 Accidents 'arising out of or in connection with work' must be regarded as any of the following: